 Tuesday, May 19, 2009

-The Front Yard with Vanessa
+The Front Yard with V

 We removed most of our grass last year to make room for the wildflower meadow.
 There is a non-native pygmy date palm in there and I'm just waiting until I get the motivation to dig it out and move it somewhere else.